Toeyeses/Song_Lyrics_Scraping/README.md

 5. **Data Storage**:
    - After completing the scraping process, the enhanced DataFrame, now containing song metadata along with the lyrics, is exported and saved as a CSV file (`song_lyrics_80s.csv`).

+## Additional Remark: Data Cleaning Required
+It's important to note that the scraped lyrics data may require further cleaning.
+The div class containing the lyrics also includes additional information such as the writer's name, composer's name, and other details.
+These elements are part of the HTML structure of the source web pages and are extracted along with the lyrics.

+As a result, users of this dataset should anticipate the need for a post-scraping cleaning process.
+This process would involve parsing and removing unwanted text (like writer and composer names) to isolate the lyrics.
+The complexity of this cleaning task will vary based on the consistency of the data format across different songs.

 ## Usage